411h45h1/AhmedAlihashi/README.md

-### Hi there 👋🏾
+# Hi there 👋🏾

-Looking for a front-end developer with a specialty in React JS and a intermediate understanding of back-end technologies 🧙🏾‍♂️, one that could also double as a UI/UX designer 🤹🏾‍♂️, or perhaps just an eager and passionate programmer 👨🏾‍💻.
+## Looking for a front-end developer with a specialty in React Js ⚛️ and a intermediate understanding of back-end technologies 🧙🏾‍♂️, one that could also double as a UI/UX designer 🤹🏾‍♂️, or perhaps just an eager and passionate programmer 👨🏾‍💻.
 If this sounds like someone you're looking for, look no further! 🦸🏾‍♂️

 ![](https://i.imgur.com/aAEW3hA.gif)